blax-software/laravel-shop/docs/04-stripe-checkout.md

 GET /api/shop/stripe/success?session_id={SESSION_ID}&cart_id={CART_ID}
 ```

-When payment is successful:
+When payment is successful (handled via webhook):
 - Cart status is updated to `CONVERTED`
 - Cart's `converted_at` is set
+- Order is created from the cart (if not already exists)
+- Payment is recorded on the order
-- ProductPurchases are updated with:
+- ProductPurchases are created with:
   - `status` → `COMPLETED`
   - `charge_id` → Stripe Payment Intent ID
-  - `amount_paid` → Amount from Stripe (in dollars, converted from cents)
+  - `amount` and `amount_paid` → Amount from Stripe (in cents)
+- Order status changes to `PROCESSING`

 ### Cancel URL